 Consumers can make better choices using the trends and home sales prices they can now access over the internet, and hence brokers can improve their efficiency and quality of their services.

-This legal saga goes back to 2011 when the Competition Bureau sued TREB for restricting the ways in which its members could release data from the Multiple Listing System as the bureau felt the practices were anti-competitive and kept customers from accessing information that would help them buy a house.
+This legal saga goes back to 2011 when the Competition Bureau sued TREB to restrict how its members could release data from the Multiple Listing System as the bureau felt the practices were anti-competitive and kept customers from accessing information that would help them buy a house.